serializingme/website-content/content/post/2019-04-29-simulating-apts-for-fun.md

 ### Ruby, Ruby Gems and a Database

 After the code has been downloaded, we need to create a file that can be used to setup the environment every time we want to make use of PTAA.
-The rbenv documentation instructs one to use the <code>.bashrc</code> file.
+The rbenv documentation instructs one to use the `.bashrc` file.
 This works well when you have a dedicated user to run the software you're installing, which is not the case.
 As such, I prefer to use a specific file that I use only when needed.

-{{< alert class="warning" >}}Note that the environment file adds <code>/usr/lib/postgresql/11/bin</code> to the <code>PATH</code> variable as Metasploit <code>msfdb</code> utility makes use of <code>pg_ctl</code>.{{< /alert >}}
+{{< alert class="warning" >}}Note that the environment file adds `/usr/lib/postgresql/11/bin` to the `PATH` variable as Metasploit `msfdb` utility makes use of `pg_ctl`.{{< /alert >}}

 {{< gist serializingme e7010a60207fe8003eea0dc584150901 "environment.sh" >}}